abenga/valagtk3tutorial/content/chapter-03-first-programs/03-first-programs.md

         var hello = new HelloWorld();

+        /* Show all the window and all the widgets contained therein. */ hello.show_all();
         /* All Vala GTK applications must have a Gtk.main().
-Control
-         * ends here and waits for an event to occur (like a key press
-         * or mouse event). */
+Control ends here and waits for an event (like a key press or mouse event) to occur. */ Gtk.main();
-        Gtk.main();

         return 0;
       }

     }

 ## Compiling Hello World